 Director of the George Perkins Marsh Institute

 Jane and William Mosakowski Distinguished Professor of Higher Education

 Richard Freeland, the former president of Northeastern University, is nationally known for his leadership in practice-oriented education, emphasizing the importance of connecting classroom learning with real-world experience.
 While at the Institute, Freeland helped Clark to design its signature Liberal Education and Effective Practice (LEEP) initiative.
-He left the Mosakowski Professorship in 2009 to become Massachusetts Commissioner of Higher Education, and currently serves on Clark’s Board of Trustees.
-Freeland received his bachelor’s degree in American studies from Amherst College and his doctorate in American civilization from the University of Pennsylvania
+He left the Mosakowski Professorship in 2009 to become Massachusetts Commissioner of Higher Education, a role he filled until 2015, and currently serves on Clark’s Board of Trustees.
+Freeland received his bachelor’s degree in American studies from Amherst College and his doctorate in American civilization from the University of Pennsylvania.